 Rare Earth Resource Stocks: Should You Be Investing?

-There is a common belief that rare earth resource stocks could be the next best thing and make you a lot of money.
-However, trying to pick the next best winner and selecting whether or not these investments will be viable in the long term is a different story.
-So, should you invest in rare earth resource stocks?
+There is a common belief that rare earth resource stocks are the next best thing and that they will make you a lot of money if you invest in them.
+But trying to pick the next big winner and selecting when these investments will be viable in the long term is a different story altogether.

 Picking the next big winner in rare earth resource stocks